 - Create tables using the table editor in Microsoft Word or Excel.
 Do not format tables using keyboard spaces, tabs, and hard returns or by revising page layout using the “Columns” or “Section Break” features in Word.
 Do not insert images as tables.

-- Miscellaneous graphics that are to be inserted in the article (for the benefit of the reader or to enhance the dialog of the article) must be provide as separate files, with appropriate file names.
+- Miscellaneous graphics that are to be inserted in the article (for the benefit of the reader or to enhance the dialog of the article, and other than numbered figures) must be provided as separate files, with appropriate file names.
 Embed the graphic in the text (article body or appendix) where there graphic is to appear.
 The corresponding graphic files must conform to the same specifications as for figure graphics.
 See “Specifications for Graphics” below.

 - When tabular values are not applicable in a column, use “NA” capitalized with no slash between.
 When tabular values are non-significant in a column and therefore no value is shown, use “n.s.”